caffeine96/TextSemanticSimilarity/README.md

 ```python
 b1= math.floor((math.pow(math.log10(typefr[w1]),2)* math.log(len(unique),2))/delta)
 ```
 Next we sum all the PMIs of the word neighbours common to both *w1* and *w2*.
 Again two values are maintained one is the Beta summation of *w1* and the other of *w2*.
 Next, the similarity measure is calculated by dividing betasum1 and betasum2 by beta1 and beta2 respectively and adding both the values.
-Gamma is selected according to the how much one wants to stress upon the semantic similarity.
+Gamma is selected according to the how much one wants to stress upon the PMI values.

 ```python
 for i in range(0,b1):